 The amendments clarify that an entity first determines any past service cost, or a gain or loss on settlement, without considering the effect of the asset ceiling.
-This amount is recognised in profit or loss.
+This amount is recognized in profit or loss.
 An entity then determines the effect of the asset ceiling after the plan amendment, curtailment or settlement.
-Any change in that effect, excluding amounts included in the net interest, is recognised in other comprehensive income.
+Any change in that effect, excluding amounts included in the net interest, is recognized in other comprehensive income.

-This clarification provides that entities might have to recognise a past service cost, or a gain or loss on settlement, that reduces a surplus that was not recognised before.
+This clarification provides that entities might have to recognize a past service cost, or a gain or loss on settlement, that reduces a surplus that was not recognized before.
 Changes in the effect of the asset ceiling are not netted with such amounts.
-This standard is not applicable to the Group.